Research Data Management

 If you collect, analyze or otherwise process personal data in your research project with the help of IT applications (e.g. self-programmed apps, but also applications such as Qualtrics or RedCap), it may be necessary to draw up a concept for handling information security and data protection (ISDP).

 Such a concept serves to clarify the requirements and existing or to be developed technical solutions in this area, as well as, if necessary, as the basis for control by the data protection authorities of the canton.
 The legal basis for this is the data protection legislation of the Canton of Bern, in particular, the Data Protection Act (KDSG), Art.
 17a.
-The "Directives on Data Protection in the IT Sector of the University of Bern" must be followed.
+The "Directives on Data Protection in the IT Sector of the University of Bern" must be followed (Link).

 For information and advice on legal matters, please contact the Legal Services of the University of Bern, and for IT security matters and for filling out the relevant forms, please contact the IT Services.
-IT security at the University of Bern: Expanding your knowledge workshop (Link).

 Research projects involving humans that fall under the Human Research Act (HRA) must be reviewed by ethics committees (e.g. animal experiment ethics SAMS or Cantonal Ethics Committee (CEC)).
 Please note that such a review may take approximately 60-90 days.
 For more information on the procedure, process and management of such projects, please visit the portal on human research in Switzerland Kofam.

-Research projects that do not fall under the Human Research Act can be approved by the Ethics Committees of the University of Bern Phil.-hum., WISO und Animal Welfare Office UniBE.
+Research projects that do not fall under the Human Research Act can be approved by the Ethics Committees of the University of Bern Phil.-hum., Phil.-hist., WISO und Animal Welfare Office UniBE.